Example

 If your situation feels close

-A short description of the intake, handoff, or visibility drag is enough to decide whether the first move is cleanup, integration, automation, or something narrower.
+A short description of the intake, handoff, or visibility problem is enough to decide whether the first move is cleanup, integration, automation, or AI support.